bbrauser/Reddit_Candidate_Sentiment/README.md

 • Uses the PRAW library to fetch Reddit posts mentioning the presidential candidates from specified subreddits.
 • Aggregates data in a dictionary format for each candidate.
+• Onlt candidates with 25 or more posts are gathered.

 __sentiment_analysis.py__: